 “The film has been a rewarding journey.
 I know it is a special story but I’ve not enjoyed making it.
 To edit and shoot, and watch him cry every day as I edited, was horrible,” says Louis.
 “But the truth is, for me, he’s a very inspiring and strong-spirited man.
 How on earth does he keep up his sense of humour is beyond me.”

-RECOMMENDED: 5 Indian Documentaries to Watch on Netflix
+Recommended: Watch These 5 Indian Documentaries On Netflix